Best (and Worst) Pepper Plant Companions in the Garden

 Buy rosemary seeds >

-Tomatoes (see more info above)
+Tomatoes (see more info below)

 Though this is debated, we grow tomatoes and peppers in the same garden every year without issue.
-We do recommend that you rotate the crops each year to avoid root-based pathogens from thriving.
+We do recommend that you rotate the crops each year to avoid soil or root-based pathogens from thriving.

 If you have enough space, keep the tomatoes separated from your peppers, but know that there shouldn’t be any harmful interaction between tomato and pepper plants.